 The Prairie Triangle next to the front entrance is representative of the prairie flowers and grasses that are native to the area.
 The triangle is a display garden of native Ohio prairie plants.

 The Glendower Mansion is owned and operated by the Warren County Historical Society in downtown Lebanon, Ohio.

-As part of the restroration a medicinal herb garden has been installed.
+As part of the restoration, a medicinal herb garden has been installed.
 The garden provides an educational experience for visitors and allows them to understand how herbs were used for medicinal purposes during the civil war.
 Plans include the use of costumed guides to enhance the re-enactment experience while describing the different herbs and demonstrating how the herbs were used by the field doctors during the Civil War.
-The garden is based on a Parterre design, which is a traditional knot garden - a garden that is artfully laid out and planned to resemble the threads of ancient Celtic knot work.
+The garden is based on a Parterre design, which is a traditional knot garden - a garden that is artfully laid out and planned to resemble the threads of ancient Celtic knotwork.

 The desired goal is first to educate and demonstrate to students and school personnel how a school garden is educational and beneficial on many levels.
-When a school is ready to begin their garden Master Gardeners would help and guide in all the aspects of planning, preparation, harvesting and evaluation.
+When a school is ready to begin their garden Master Gardeners would help and guide in all the aspects of planning, preparation, harvesting, and evaluation.